Here’s a summary of the honda as I see and know it. Don’t miss the security instructions if you’re new to the stone sling!

 I translate: the 13.5g bullet weighs – would weigh, if you could put in on a scale – as much as 89kg falling from one meter onto you.
 I use 10 to recalculate Joule to kilogram; in reality it’s 9.8066.

 This is because 1 Joule = 1 Newton meter = 1 kg travelling 1 meter in 1 second.
 As a mass of 1 kg weighs 1 “kg” in the earth gravity with its acceleration of 9.8066 m/s, 1 kg is 9.81 J or Nm.

 A sling shoots a missile of 80 – 150 g between 25 and 80 m/s.
 This results in roundabout 90 – 350 Joule for kinetic energy.
 Which means that an honda can shoot with forces between 1/30 and 1/3 (!) of a 19th century gun firing with 20th-century gunpowder!

-Consider that 300 Joule (30kg) over 30 millimetres square to the head result infallibly in death and that the penetration power of a lead pellet as used in Roman times is so strong that it can incrust itself into bone and kill under ancient-times helmets!
+Consider that a 100g stone, fired with 59 m/s generates about 174 Joule (17.4kp); impacting with a surface of 30 millimeters square it will generate more than 3000 Newton which will result infallibly in death.
+Similarly, the penetration power of a lead pellet as used in Roman times is so strong that it can incrust itself into bone and can kill (has killed) soldiers in Antiquity despite them being protected by helmets!

 Don’t believe it yet?
 I guess most people have a better idea of bows than guns, so here it is: your average hunting bow of 60″ (equalling 30kg or ~300 Newton = Joule “stored” energy) will fire a ~30g (0.03kg) heavy arrow at a speed of ~77 m/s, giving you a kinetic energy of ~88 Joule (or 9kg if measured by a scale at impact).